mrobert7/mrobert7/README.md

 - 👀 We're interested in biochemistry, data analysis, computational biology, complex systems among other things.
 - 🌱 we're currently using mainly R, python and Fiji.
-- 💞️ We are interested to collaborate on image analysis for scientific applications.
+- 💞️ We are interested to collaborate on image analysis for scientific applications and other research topics related to our activities.
-- 📫 How to reach me ...

 <!---
 mrobert7/mrobert7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.